Morris Hatalsky

 Morris Hatalsky (born November 10, 1951) is an American professional golfer.

 Early years and amateur career

-Hatalsky was born in San Diego, California.
+In 1951, Hatalsky was born in San Diego, California.
 He started in golf at age 10, when his older brother bought him a set of junior clubs.
 As an amateur, he won the 1968 Mexico National Junior Championship.

-Hatalsky initially attended Arizona State University, where his teammates on the golf team included future PGA Tour and Champions Tour players Bob Gilder, Howard Twitty and Tom Purtzer.
-He transferred to U.S. International University (now Alliant International University), where he was an NAIA All-American in 1972 and served as team captain.
+Hatalsky initially attended Arizona State University where his teammates on the golf team included future PGA Tour players Bob Gilder, Howard Twitty and Tom Purtzer.
+However, he transferred to U.S. International University (now Alliant International University).
+In 1972, Hatalsky was an NAIA All-American and served as team captain.

 Professional career

-Hatalsky turned professional in 1973.
-He qualified for the PGA Tour at the 1976 Qualifying School and won four times on Tour between 1981 and 1990.
-In 2002, he took Rookie of the Year honors in his first season on the Champions Tour, and he was won three events at that level.
+In 1973, Hatalsky turned professional.
+He qualified for the PGA Tour at the 1976 Qualifying School and won four times on tour between 1981 and 1990.

+In 2002, Hatalsky took Rookie of the Year honors in his first season on the Champions Tour, and he was won three events at that level.

+Awards and honors

+In 2002, Hatalsky earned Senior PGA Tour Rookie of the Year honors.